Hi, I’m Meg.

 I completed a Japanese Teacher Training Program and passed the Japanese Language Teaching Competency Test (日本語教育能力検定試験), a nationally recognized qualification for Japanese language educators.

-I hold a Bachelor’s and Master’s degree in Agriculture (BAgr, MAgr) from Kyoto University.
-After graduation, I worked for an organic food cooperative, where I was involved in community-based sustainable agriculture.
+I hold a Bachelor’s and Master’s degree from Kyoto University.
+After graduation, I worked for an organic food cooperative, where I developed a strong interest in sustainable agriculture, local food systems, and environmentally conscious living.

-Alongside my work as a Japanese teacher, I have developed a strong background in English.
-I hold both the EIKEN Grade 1 (英検1級) and the Cambridge Advanced English (CAE) qualifications, and have completed interpreter training at Simul Academy, one of Japan’s top professional interpretation schools.
+In addition to teaching Japanese, I have developed advanced English proficiency through many years of study.
+I hold both EIKEN Grade 1 and Cambridge English: Advanced (CAE) qualifications, and I studied interpreting at Simul Academy, one of Japan’s leading professional interpreter training schools.

 BIOGRAPHY